 September 11

-Coptic New Year: also called Norouz, is a feast day that commemorates martyrs and confessors in Coptic Orthodox Christianity
+Coptic New Year: Also called Norouz, this is a feast day that commemorates martyrs and confessors in Coptic Orthodox Christianity.

 Rosh Hashanah: The two-day Jewish New Year that highlights rest and reflection is one of the most important Jewish holy days.
-During the days of repentance, people make amends for all the misdeeds, mistakes, and harm caused in the previous year, knowingly or unknowingly.
+In the immediately ensuing “days of repentance,” people make amends for all the misdeeds, mistakes, and harm caused in the previous year, knowingly or unknowingly.

 Read: How We Treat Each Other: Reflecting on the Jewish High Holidays

-Yom Kippur: This is one of the Jewish faith’s most essential Jewish high holy days.
+Yom Kippur: This is one of the most significant days in the Jewish calendar.
 The central themes of Yom Kippur are atonement and repentance.

 Sukkot: A 7-day holiday commemorating when Jews journeyed to the desert on the way to the promised land.